List of state highways in Louisiana (950–999): Louisiana Highway 992

+As of 2022, all of LA 992-3 is under agreement to be removed from the highway system and transferred to local control.

 Louisiana Highway 993

 Louisiana Highway 993 (LA 993) runs 7.104 mi in a southwest to northeast direction from a local road in Lone Star to the concurrent LA 69/LA 405 west of White Castle.

+As of 2022, all of LA 993 is under agreement to be removed from the highway system and transferred to local control.

 Louisiana Highway 994

 Louisiana Highway 994 (LA 994) runs 1.17 mi in an east–west direction along Ourso Road from the intersection of two local roads to LA 993 southwest of White Castle.

+As of 2022, all of LA 994 is under agreement to be removed from the highway system and transferred to local control.

 Louisiana Highway 995

 Louisiana Highway 995 (LA 995) runs 2.83 mi in a general east–west direction from LA 69 to a private road south of White Castle.

+As of 2022, all of LA 995 is under agreement to be removed from the highway system and transferred to local control.

 Louisiana Highway 996

 Louisiana Highway 996 (LA 996) runs 6.01 mi in a general southeast to northwest direction from LA 70 east of Grand Bayou, Assumption Parish to LA 69 north of the Iberville Parish line.

 Louisiana Highway 997

 Louisiana Highway 997 (LA 997) runs 13.4 mi in a north–south direction from LA 70 in an area of St. Martin west of Belle River to LA 75 in Bayou Pigeon, Iberville Parish.
 The route's mileposts increase from the northern end contrary to common practice.
 Due to an anomaly in the official route log, portions of LA 997 are assigned to the mileage of LA 70 and LA 75, resulting in a slightly shorter figure of 13.05 mi.

+As of 2022, all of LA 997 is under agreement to be removed from the highway system and transferred to local control.